©2023 OnPay, Inc.

 In this guide, we will go over which employers are required to carry a policy, what types of injuries and illnesses coverage typically covers, and how to stay compliant.

-Simply put, purchasing workers’ compensation insurance can be a win-win for both employers and employees.
+Simply put, purchasing workers’ compensation insurance is a win-win for both employers and employees.
 Workers’ compensation insurance allows employees injured on the job to obtain no-cost medical care for their injuries and provides wage benefits should an employee be unable to return to work.
 But workers’ compensation also protects employers from costly legal bills should they be sued by their injured employee.

 Next, we will go over which employees in New York are required to carry workers’ compensation insurance.